BrainBoardz/BrainBoardz/BOARDDESIGN_README.md

 **Usage Notes:**

-You are welcome to design/manufacture your own BrainBoardz board or Neuron compatible module(s).
+You are welcome to design/manufacture your own BrainBoardz boards.
 We do not allow 3rd party boards and modules to use our logo/branding, but you are welcome to indicate “BrainBoardz Compatible” on your board if it is 100% compatible and it is manufactured using a lead free process.

-Please ensure that you follow our design guidelines closely.
-The pin assignments are very specific and have to be 100% consistent to maintain compatibility.
+Please ensure that you follow the design guidelines closely.
+The pin assignments are very specific and have to be 100% consistent to maintain module compatibility.
 The distances between the dupont connectors must be very precise.

 The schematics for all BZBOARDS and BZMODS/BZCARDS are being released under the Creative Commons Attribution Share-Alike License Version 4.0.
 All code and firmware for BrainBoardz boards are being released under the GPL V3 License.